 Meeting / handover / briefing / consultation exercise

-This is the exercise that will vary the most depending on the toolkit set being used, and the level of ADC you are attending.
+This is the exercise that will vary the most depending on the exercise selected.
 Despite the differences in title, it is an exercise which involves you presenting information to an audience, either assessors or role-players, who will then ask you questions on your understanding of the issues.